MA Creative Writing Prose Fiction

 In each semester, you’ll study two modules.
 One of these – in both semesters – is the compulsory Prose Fiction workshop.
 This is a weekly three-hour session, during which your group will discuss your fellow students’ works-in-progress.
 You’ll get the chance to attend a follow-up tutorial with your class tutor each time your work is discussed in these workshops.

-There are currently three workshop groups of approximately twelve students.
 Each workshop is assigned a tutor for the autumn semester, and a different tutor for the spring semester.
 Groups are ‘shuffled’ in December so you can encounter the widest range of peer responses to your work during the course.
 Teaching styles vary, but typically three students each week will have their work discussed by the group.
 The work-in-progress (around 5,000 words) is circulated a week in advance, and annotated copies are returned to the student at the end of the session.
 The emphasis is always on constructive criticism, and the expectation is that the group will gain as much from the discussion as will the individual whose work is being discussed.
-You can expect your writing to be workshopped at least six times over the course of the two semesters.
+You can expect your writing to be workshopped multiple times over the course of the two semesters.

 In each semester, you’ll choose a second module from the broad range of modules, both creative and critical, available in the School of Literature, Drama and Creative Writing.

-In the summer dissertation period, you’ll be assigned a supervisor for a series of four individual tutorials in which you’ll discuss your dissertation.
+In the summer dissertation period, you’ll be assigned a supervisor for individual tutorials in which you’ll discuss your dissertation.
 You’ll then write this independently over the summer.